Arlan Richardson

 Arlan G. Richardson is an American biochemist and an academic.
-He is a Professor of Biochemistry & Physiology and the Donald W. Reynolds Endowed Chair of Aging Research at the University of Oklahoma, as well as a Senior Career Research Scientist at the Oklahoma City VA Medical Center.
+He is a professor of Biochemistry and Physiology and the Donald W. Reynolds Endowed Chair of Aging Research at the University of Oklahoma, as well as a senior career research scientist at the Oklahoma City VA Medical Center.

 Richardson's work has focused on the molecular and cellular mechanisms of aging, focusing on gene expression, oxidative stress, inflammation, necroptosis, cell senescence, and mitochondrial haplotypes in aging and age-related diseases.
 His works have been published in academic journals, including Proceedings of the National Academy of Sciences and The Journal of Clinical Investigation.

 Education

 Richardson completed his B.A. in Chemistry and Biology from Peru State College in 1963.
-Later in 1968, he obtained his Ph.D. in Chemistry (emphasis in Biochemistry) from Oklahoma State University in 1968.
-Following this, he completed a post-doctoral fellowship in Biochemistry at the University of Minnesota in 1971.
+In 1968, he obtained his Ph.D. in Chemistry (emphasis in Biochemistry) from Oklahoma State University in 1968.
+He completed a post-doctoral fellowship in Biochemistry at the University of Minnesota in 1971.

 Career

-Richardson began his academic career in 1968 as an Assistant Professor in the Department of Chemistry at Fort Lewis College, a role he held until 1969.
-In 1971, he joined Illinois State University, where he served as an Assistant Professor in the Department of Chemistry from 1971 to 1974, an Associate Professor from 1974 to 1979, and a Professor from 1979 to 1990.
+Richardson began his academic career in 1968 as an assistant professor in the Department of Chemistry at Fort Lewis College, a role he held until 1969.
+In 1971, he joined Illinois State University, where he served as an assistant professor in the Department of Chemistry from 1971 to 1974, an associate professor from 1974 to 1979, and a Professor from 1979 to 1990.
 Between 1986 and 1990, he also held the position of Distinguished Professor in the Board of Regents of the State of Illinois.
-In 1990, he joined the University of Texas Health Science Center San Antonio.
-There, he served as a Professor in the Department of Medicine from 1990 to 1995, a Professor in the Department of Physiology from 1995 to 2003, and a Professor in the Department of Cellular and Structural Biology from 2003 to 2013.
-He joined the University of Oklahoma Health Sciences Center, where he served as a Professor in the Department of Geriatric Medicine from 2013 to 2019.
-Since 2019, he has been a Professor in the Department of Biochemistry and Physiology at the same institution.
+In 1990, he joined the University of Texas Health Science Center at San Antonio.
+There, he served as a professor in the Department of Medicine from 1990 to 1995, a professor in the Department of Physiology from 1995 to 2003, and a professor in the Department of Cellular and Structural Biology from 2003 to 2013.
+Richardson also served as director of the San Antonio Nathan Shock Center of Excellence in Basic Biology of Aging from 1995 to 2012.

+He joined the University of Oklahoma Health Sciences Center, where he served as a professor in the Department of Geriatric Medicine from 2013 to 2019.
+Since 2019, he has been a professor in the Department of Biochemistry and Physiology there.
+He also served as director of the Oklahoma Nathan Shock Center of Excellence in Basic Biology of Aging from 2015 to 2022.

-Richardson served as President of both the Gerontological Society of America and the American Aging Association.
-From 1995 to 2013, he served as the Director of the San Antonio Nathan Shock Center of Excellence in Basic Biology of Aging.
+Richardson served as president of both the Gerontological Society of America and the American Aging Association.
+From 1995 to 2013, he served as the director of the San Antonio Nathan Shock Center of Excellence in Basic Biology of Aging.
 Since 2013, he has held the Donald W. Reynolds Endowed Chair of Aging Research at the University of Oklahoma Health Sciences Center.